 If you want to know more about what to do with your group once you’ve launched it and how to get the most out of the synergies between your groups, Facebook page and your race website, check out our in-depth look at the Facebook group revolution.

-READ NEXT: How to Build a Thriving Facebook Group →
+READ NEXT: How to Grow Your Race with Facebook Groups →

 Top Content Delivered To Your Inbox